richardjkendall/codepipeline-trigger/README.md

 Notes:
 * currently only sha256 signatures are supported
+* the code checks if the pipeline is running before triggering it again
-* Any POST to the API with a valid signature will trigger the codepipeline, the content of the request body is not used
+* any POST to the API with a valid signature will trigger the codepipeline, the content of the request body is not used

 ## Config